 b.
 Through direct representation and systemic advocacy, ensure that people with intellectual and developmental disabilities have access to Lanterman Act services, especially services such as supported living that enable people to remain in the community.
 (PADD, EA)

 c.
 Through direct representation and systemic advocacy, ensure that people with disabilities have access to essential health care services, including continuing to litigate cases to secure Medi-Cal funded shift nursing for youth aging out of the Early Periodic Screening, Diagnostic and Treatment program.
-(PADD, PAIR, PAAT).
+(PADD, PAIR, PAAT, EA).

 d.
 Through direct representation, ensure that people with disabilities who receive Social Security benefits maintain access to those benefits to allow them to remain in the community.
 (PADD, PAIMI, PAIR, PAAT, PATBI, EA)

 e.
 Continue litigation and direct representation to protect existing long-term care services, such as In-Home Supportive Services, Community Based Adult Services and in-home nursing including continued litigation of Oster v.
 Lightbourne and Darling v.
 Douglas.
-(PADD, PAIMI, PAIR, PAAT, PATBI, Trust Fund)
+(PADD, PAIMI, PAIR, PAAT, PATBI, EA, Trust Fund, Unrestricted)

 f.
 Develop a policy paper on the provision of recovery-oriented hospital diversion and aftercare services.
 (CalMHSA)